- 1 What is Clinical Document Exchange?

 Review and Sign Carequality Connection Terms

-PCC will send you the Carequality Connection Terms for your review and signature.
+PCC Sales will send you the Carequality Connection Terms for your review and signature.

 Train with PCC

-PCC will schedule a 1 hour training with you, in which you will:
+You will have a one-hour training with PCC’s Interoperability Implementation team, in which you will:

 - Learn about document exchange functionality